 We had some difficulty finding the hotel.
 Thankfully, the phone services were restored and we were able to call the owner of the hotel to help us locate it.
 After a few wrong turns and asking the locals for directions, we finally arrived at the hotel.

 Then came the next disappointment.
 It was nothing like what we saw in the pictures.
 Or maybe it once was when it was new.
-What now stood was really an old building that was beaten badly by the time.
+What now stood was really an old building that was beaten badly over time.

 The only saving grace was the location of the hotel.
 It was right next to the Lidder River and the view it offered was really awesome.
 It also looked perfect to me for some late evening long-exposure shots of the river.